Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF

 • SVG (.svg)

 Dangerzone was inspired by Qubes trusted PDF, but it works in non-Qubes operating systems.
-It uses containers as sandboxes instead of virtual machines (using Docker for macOS and Windows, and podman on Linux).
+It uses Podman containers as sandboxes instead of virtual machines.

 Set up a development environment by following these instructions.